 OREPAs (Regional Offices for Drinking Water and Sanitation) acting as regional implementation and monitoring partners; the municipalities as elected bringing a mandate to improve systems in their communes; and NGOs serving as implementing partners.
 With this in mind, we created an approach that connects these diverse partners and allows us to begin creating partnerships with these actors.

-HANWASH will focus on systematically increasing access to sustainable managed water, initially in four of Haiti’s 145 communes, with the aim of expanding the program across the whole of Haiti once it is shown to be successful.
-The four pilot projects are in the Communes of Cavaillon, Ferrier, Trou du Nord and Croix des Bouquets – representing one commune in each of the four OREPA regions, each supported by the Rotary club structure in the area.
+HANWASH will focus on systematically increasing access to sustainable managed water, initially in seven of Haiti’s 145 communes, with the aim of expanding the program across the whole of Haiti once it is shown to be successful.
+The seven pilot areas are the Communes of Cavaillon, Ferrier, Terre-Neuve, Pignon, Leogane, Les Cayes and Croix des Bouquets – representing at least one commune in each of the four OREPA regions.
+Each commune is matched with a Rotary club in the area and a Rotary International Champion District.

 Site Design and Maintenance by BrownDoor3PS, LLC